jfrancis42/aviation-formulary-lisp/README.md

 # aviation-formulary-lisp
-A Common Lisp library implementing the algorithms found in the Aviation Formulary found at: http://williams.best.vwh.net/avform.htm
+A Common Lisp library implementing the algorithms in the Aviation Formulary v1.46 found at: http://williams.best.vwh.net/avform.htm

 WORK IN PROGRESS...
 WORK IN PROGRESS...